-We specialize in the collection of defensible soil and waste samples for contamination characterization and perform Phase I Environmental Site Assessments to assist with due diligence requirements during property transfers.
+We specialize in the collection of defensible soil and waste samples for contamination characterization.
+We perform Phase I Environmental Site Assessments to assist with due diligence requirements during property transfers.

 We provide groundwater contamination delineation and remediation services and perform complete hydrogeologic assessments on large and small sites.